The Index of Economic Freedom

 Business Freedom.
 An individual’s ability to establish and run an enterprise without undue interference from the state is one of the most fundamental indicators of economic freedom.
 Burdensome and redundant regulations are the most common barriers to the free conduct of entrepreneurial activity.
 By increasing the costs of production, regulations can make it difficult for entrepreneurs to succeed in the marketplace.

 Many regulations hinder business productivity and profitability, but those that most inhibit entrepreneurship are often those that are associated with the licensing of new businesses.
 In some countries, as well as many states in the United States, the procedure for obtaining a business license can be as simple as mailing in a registration form with a minimal fee.
 In Singapore, it takes only a day and a half and two procedures to start a business, and there is no minimum-capital requirement.
-In other economies, such as India and parts of South America, the process for obtaining a business license can take much longer and involve endless trips to government offices and repeated encounters with officious and sometimes corrupt bureaucrats.
+In other economies—for example, India and parts of South America—obtaining a business license can involve endless, time-consuming trips to government offices and repeated encounters with officious and sometimes corrupt bureaucrats.

 Labor Freedom.
 The ability of individuals to find employment opportunities and work is essential to the advancement of economic freedom.
 By the same token, the ability of businesses to contract freely for labor and dismiss redundant workers when they are no longer needed is essential to the achievement of enhanced productivity and sustained economic growth.